 There are also non-medication options that may help decrease migraines.

-• Vitamin E. Studies show that 400 IU per day of Vitamin E improved migraine severity and may help decrease hot flash severity and frequency.
-400 IU is 18 times the recommended amount of vitamin E for adults.
+- Vitamin E. Studies show that Vitamin E can improve migraine severity and may help reduce the number and severity of hot flashes.
 Nuts, leafy greens, and whole grains are all good sources of vitamin E. Ask your doctor if a supplement may also help you.

 Many of the studies related to these options for relief only show evidence when that option is used very frequently.
 For most of us, that isn't realistic or doable.
 While some of these options (yoga and aerobic exercise) have other health benefits, talk to your doctor before trying them to help decrease your migraines.